Noun

 Kelsey couldn’t take out an insurance policy on her friend’s car because she had no insurable interest in it.

-When you have an insurable interest in something, it means you own it (or at least part of it).
-It means you would suffer a monetary loss if that something were damaged, lost or destroyed.
-It means you’re somehow benefiting from that something’s existence or you’d be harmed by its loss.
+When a person has insurable interest in something, it means they would suffer a monetary loss if that something were damaged, lost or destroyed.
+It means they’re somehow benefiting from that something’s existence or they’d be harmed by its loss.
+In life insurance, a person can have insurable interest in a spouse or other family member.
+To prove insurable interest in this case, it simply means that one must demonstrate that they’d experience financial hardship if that person were to die.

 When it comes to home insurance, the main objects of insurable interest are the building and the contents.
 Put another way: the house and the stuff inside it.
 The person or people who own the home have an insurable interest in those objects.

-Insurable interest is vital in the world of insurance.
+Insurable interest is important.
 By law, you can’t take out an insurance policy on property if you don’t have an insurable interest in it.
 You can’t buy a home insurance policy for your neighbour’s house, for example.

 Such an arrangement would create what’s known as a moral hazard.
 If you were allowed to insure your neighbour’s house, you’d have a strong incentive to destroy your neighbour’s house.
 Your illegal insurance policy would pay you to rebuild the house even though you didn’t own it or have any financial stake in it.
 That’s why insurable interest is a fundamental part of insurance.